-If you’re running a business in New England, you’ve likely heard of Northern Bank, even if you’ve only driven past a branch or heard about them while researching banks.
-Northern Bank’s running status as the number 1 mid-sized bank in New England makes them a viable option for any of your business banking needs—especially if you need a business loan.
+Northern Bank’s running status as the number one midsize bank in New England makes them a viable option for any of your business banking needs—especially if you need a business loan.

 Let’s dive into all the details on Northern Bank business loans to see if any of them offer what your business needs.

-The first of your Northern Bank business loans options are SBA 7(a) loans.
-Of all the SBA programs, the SBA 7(a) loan program offers the most versatile funding for small business and, as a result, is the most popular SBA program.
+The first of your Northern Bank business loan options is SBA 7(a) loans.
+Of all the SBA programs, the SBA 7(a) loan program offers the most versatile funding for small businesses and, as a result, is the most popular SBA program.

 Northern Bank offers SBA 7(a) loans ranging in size from $25,000 to $5 million.
 And this form of SBA funding can be put toward pretty much any business expense you might need to finance.
 From an expense as general as working capital to one as specific as purchasing equipment—and pretty much anything in between—the proceeds of an SBA 7(a) loan can likely address whatever costs your business faces.